Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 A RM1 million bank guarantee locks up RM500,000-1,000,000 of your cash.
 An insurance bond keeps that capital working for your business.
 Over a two-year project, that difference can exceed RM100,000 in true cost.

 Contingent is one of Malaysia's leading performance bond intermediaries, working with Chubb, Allianz, Generali, and other top insurers.
 We help contractors secure bonds quickly, typically within days, with minimal collateral requirements.
-Our team handles the underwriting process so you can focus on winning and delivering projects.
+Whether your contract is government or private sector, we can advise on the best approach.